Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Conclusion

 \section{Conclusion}

-In this paper, we proposed a uniform, matrix-based formulation for the arbitrary switching system and the constrained switching system using the semi-tensor product of matrices, where the matrix expression of a constrained switching system can be seen as the matrix expression of a lifted arbitrary switching system.
-We proved that the constrained joint/generalized spectral radius of a constrained switching system is equivalent to the joint/generalized spectral radius of the lifted arbitrary switching system.
-Therefore, many off-the-shelf algorithms for approximating the joint/generalized spectral radius can now be used to approximate the constrained joint/generalized spectral radius.
+In this paper, we proposed a matrix-based formulation for the arbitrary switching system and the constrained switching system using semi-tensor product of matrices.
+We showed that the matrix expression of a constrained switching system $S(\mathcal{A},\mathcal{M})$ is equivalent to that of a lifted arbitrary switching system $S(\mathcal{A}_\mathcal{M})$.
+We proved that the constrained joint/generalized spectral radius of a constrained switching system $S(\mathcal{A},\mathcal{M})$ is equivalent to the joint/generalized spectral radius of the lifted arbitrary switching system $S(\mathcal{A}_\mathcal{M})$.
+Therefore, off-the-shelf algorithms for approximating the joint/generalized spectral radius can be utilized directly to approximate the constrained joint/generalized spectral radius.
 In future work, we plan to develop more efficient algorithms for approximating CJSR by incorporating the proposed lifting method and other lifting methods in the literature.